 When scheduling issues, Advanced Roadmaps will alert you to any misaligned dates in your plan or issues that require your attention via the x warnings button.
 The most common warning is for misaligned dates, though there are several other causes as well.
 The Warnings page goes into greater detail about what causes warnings and how to resolve them.

 Advanced Roadmaps also comes with an Auto-schedule function that automatically creates a plan based on issue details that it imports from your selected issue sources.
 It can automatically create plans based on sprint assignments, scheduled releases, dependencies, dates, and more.
 To learn more about the auto-schedule function, visit the Auto-schedule page.

-When you’re ready to share your plan, use the Share button to add it to a Confluence page using a macro, send a read-only view of your plan, and more.
-If you’d like to export your data to a .csv file, select the Export button.
+When you’re ready to share your plan, use the Share as button.
+In the modal that opens, you can choose ti to add your plan to a Confluence page, send a read-only view of your plan, and export your data to a .csv file.
 See Share and export plan data for more information.

 Once you’ve created your perfect plan, select the Review changes button to save your changes to Jira Software issues.
 Advanced Roadmaps is a sandbox environment that won’t save your changes until you tell it to do so.
 You can also select changes to discard.
 See Save changes to Jira Software for more information.